pknielski/pknielski.github.io/_posts/2019-05-11-sauteedcutlets.md

 hidden: false
 title: Sauteed Chicken Cutlets
 ---

-Sautéed Chicken Cutlets

-Adapted from Mark Bittman’s How to Cook Everything

-This is a great quick meal that I adapted from Mr. Bittman.
+This is a great quick meal that I adapted from Mark Bittman's How to Cook Everything.
 It’s basically his recipe, with more explicit instructions.
 Thanks, Mr. Bittman!

 What you need